Hjorthmedh/RGCmorphology/ms/intro.md

 the anatomical features can predict the "genetic type" of the mouse, i.e. the mouse line from where the cell was labelled.
-This provides us with ground-truth data which we can use to evaluate our methods againts.
+This provides us with ground-truth data which we can use to evaluate our methods against.
 From each RGC we measured fifteen features, from which we found five that were highly predictive of cell type.
 We compare our findings with a recent study [@Sumbul2014-vm] where perfect classification was achieved when detailed information about the entire